SocialScienceDataLab/knitr/README.md

 # knitr
-Material for Sebastian Pink's session on knitr
+Material for Sebastian Pink's October 4 session on "Using mainly Stata and increasingly R (and knitr)"